 3. Think outside the box

+The third and final option for ensuring smooth travel during hurricane season is to think creatively about the travel you wish to take.
 For some travelers, this might mean booking two refundable itineraries so they have a backup if the primary plan is jeopardized.
 For other travelers, it might mean opting to travel outside of potentially affected areas during hurricane season (which runs from June 1 to November 1) or perhaps changing the destination completely.

+Still, other travelers may consider a different kind of vacation to bake flexibility into the mix.
 “Cruise ships are often your best form of travel during hurricane season,” said Sally Black, a travel agent and founder of VacationKids.com.
 “Unlike a resort that’s a sitting target, ships can usually switch course and move.”